andrewt0301/hse-acos-course/workshops/12_HighLevelLanguages/python.md

     Modify the __16-58_multiex2.py__ program to run multiple tasks using a pool.

     Number of tasks must be specified as a command-line argument (default value is 5).
+    The size of pool is fixed and equals 6.

     The `f` function must return the `wait` value multiplied by 10.